Digital-Physics/turing-machine-sqrt/README.md

-This is an AI-generated first pass of implementing a Turing machine that computes the square root of 2.
-I wanted it to implement an example from the book "Annotated Turing" but it is still buggy.
-I'm going to fix it later.
+This is the visualization and implementing of a Turing Machine that computes the square root of 2.

+See chapter 6 in the book "Annotated Turing" by Charles Petzold.

+it's still buggy. the first five digits are '10111' but it should be '10110' so something is wrong.

+The site is hosted here: